Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Dataset

-\paragraph{Annotation and Inter-Annotator Agreement} Each \iclaim--\vclaim claim pair was annotated by three annotators: one male and two female, with BSc and PhD degrees.
-The disagreements were resolved by majority voting, and, if not possible, in a discussion with additional consolidators.
+Note that each \iclaim--\vclaim claim pair was annotated by three annotators: one male and two females, with BSc and PhD degrees.
+The disagreements were resolved by majority voting, and, if this was not possible, in a discussion with additional consolidators.
 We measured the inter-annotator agreement on phase 4 (phases 1 and 3 aimed for high recall rather than agreement).
-We obtained a Fleiss Kappa ($\kappa$) of 0.416 for stance and of 0.420 for the verdict, both corresponding to moderate agreement.
+We obtained a Fleiss Kappa ($\kappa$) of 0.416 for stance and of 0.420 for the verdict, both corresponding to moderate level of agreement.